popurivedagna/LinguaBridge-Context-Aware-Language-Learning-Assistant/README.md

 # LinguaBridge-Context-Aware-Language-Learning-Assistant
-This project is a real-time sign language translator that converts hand gestures into text using computer vision and machine learning.
-It detects hand movements through a camera and classifies them into alphabet signs using a trained model.
-The system helps bridge communication gaps between sign language users and non-signers.
+This project is a simple language translation tool built using Python.
+It allows users to input text in one language and translate it into another language instantly.
+The program uses a translation library/API to process the text and return the translated result, making it useful for basic multilingual communication and learning.

 # LinguaBridge — Context-Aware Language Learning Assistant